ponylang/ponylang-website/content/blog/last-week-in-pony-072218.md

 This tutorial is currently at the Early Bird rate, which expires on 9 August 2018!

 For more information, or to book your place: [Code Mesh](https://codesync.global/conferences/code-mesh-2018/training)

-Link to any interesting items of note such as Pony releases, large website updates, interesting community applications released etc.